tymyrddin/purple/source/docs/ai-security/human.md

 toward a dead end, and the analyst's activity will look entirely rational given what they were told at the start.

-## Why thin teams are more vulnerable to this
+## Thin teams more vulnerable to this

 Thin security teams with high operational load have a strong incentive to rely on AI assistance.
 When one analyst is covering what would be a four-person function elsewhere, anything that compresses